Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Section 8

-In section eight Ita speaks in a confessional manner.
+In section eight, Ita speaks in a confessional manner.
 She is preparing for Christmas and decorating her little cottage with the traditional homemade crepe decorations.
-She is in a reflective mood and Hartnett uses a beautiful image to convey her reverie as she watches ‘the candles cry / O salutaris hostia’.
+She is in a reflective mood, and Hartnett uses a beautiful image to convey her reverie as she watches ‘the candles cry / O salutaris hostia’.
 There is a potent mix of residual religious imagery in these lines; the Christmas candles remind Ita of the traditional Catholic hymn sung at Benediction.
 The hymn invites us to ask for God’s help to persevere in our often difficult spiritual journey.
-The next image is also very traditional and every small farmhouse in Ireland contained at one time a red Sacred Heart lamp with its flickering flame:
+The next image is also very traditional, and every small farmhouse in Ireland contained at one time a red Sacred Heart lamp with its flickering flame:

 I will light the oil –lamp till it burns